Nord Stream 1: The 12-metre turbine threatening Europe's gas supply

 - Published

-A row over the correct paperwork for a vital piece of Russian pipeline equipment is threatening Europe's gas supply from Russia.
+Russian energy giant Gazprom says it is impossible to take back a turbine that is vital for gas supplies to Europe due to Western sanctions.

-The 12-metre (40ft) turbine is stranded in Germany after servicing in Canada, with Russia refusing to take it back.
+The 12m (40ft) turbine is stranded in Germany after returning from Canada where it was repaired.

-Russian energy giant Gazprom, which has drastically reduced gas deliveries to Europe, says a lack of documentation is holding up its return.
+Berlin insists the equipment is not affected by sanctions and accuses Russia of not honouring its contracts for political reasons.

-The Nord Stream 1 pipeline from Russia to Germany is running at 20% capacity.
+The key Nord Stream 1 pipeline from Russia to Germany is running at 20% capacity.

-Russia supplied the EU with 40% of its natural gas last year, and the cuts have caused wholesale prices to increase dramatically.
+Moscow supplied the EU with 40% of its natural gas last year, and the cuts have caused wholesale prices to increase dramatically.

 Some countries are struggling to buy enough gas to put into storage for the winter months, when gas usage is much higher.

-Berlin insists the equipment in question is not affected by sanctions and that it has all the documents needed.

-Instead, it believes Moscow is delaying the turbine's delivery for political reasons.

-During his visit, Mr Scholz said the turbine was fully functional and ready to be shipped back to Russia at any time.
+On Wednesday, Chancellor Scholz paid a visit to the Siemens Energy factory where the turbine is stranded, and said the turbine was ready to be shipped back to Russia at any time.

 "But someone needs to say: I want to have it," he added.